Polyfrost/Hytils-Reborn/README.md

 - **Hide Guild Tags In Tab** - Prevent Guild tags from showing up in tab.
 - **Highlight Friends In Tab** - Add a star to the names of your Hypixel friends in tab.
 - **Highlight Self In Tab** - Add a star to your name in tab.
-- **Cleaner Tab in SkyBlock** - Doesn't render player heads or ping for tab entries that aren't players in Skyblock.
+- **Cleaner Tab in SkyBlock** - Doesn't render player heads or ping for tab entries that aren't players in SkyBlock.
 - **Hide Ping in Tab** - Prevent ping from showing up in tab while playing games, since the value is misleading.
 Ping will remain visible in lobbies.
 </details>
 <details>
   <summary>Game</summary>